AlanGraham/Existential/Existential.Net.Docs/index.md

 <img alt="Nuget (with prereleases)" src="https://img.shields.io/nuget/vpre/Existential.Net">

 Existential is a utility library for dealing with issues such as whether a value exists or not, or whether it exists in the desired form.
+It contains validation methods, a Maybe monad, and more.

-It reduces the code you need to write for basic null check by providing [validation techniques](xref:using_validate.md) or - even better - using the [Maybe&lt;T&gt;](xref:using_maybe.md) monad can just help you not to care!
+It reduces the code you need to write for basic null checks by providing [validation techniques](xref:using_validate.md) or - even better - using the [Maybe&lt;T&gt;](xref:using_maybe.md) monad can just help you not to care!